AdaptivMCP/AdaptivMCP/PR_PUBLISHING_SCHEMA.md

 ## 3. Canonical PR workflows

-This section defines the standard flows assistants must follow.
+These are the standard flows assistants should follow.
+They match the branch-first, PR-first, `run_command`-heavy workflows in `docs/WORKFLOWS.md`.

 ### 3.1 Flow A: small single-file change

 Use this when you are editing one file and the change is modest in size.

-Steps:

 1. Read the file with `get_file_contents(full_name, path, ref=<default_branch>)`.
 2. Explain to Joey what you will change in plain language.
-3. Prepare the full updated file content (avoid patch juggling).
+3. Prepare the full updated file content.
-4. Either:
-   - Use `apply_text_update_and_commit` on a dedicated branch, then `create_pull_request`, or
-   - Use `update_files_and_open_pr` with a single-file entry for a one-shot commit+PR.
+4. Use branch + commit tools, for example:
+   - `ensure_branch` from `main`.
+   - `run_command` in the workspace to edit and validate.
+   - `commit_workspace` to commit and push.
+   - A PR tool to open the pull request.
 5. Confirm the PR response contains the branch and pull request details.
 6. Report the PR link, summary of changes, and test status to Joey.